-If you have additional risk factors, like inflammatory bowel disease (IBD), polyps, a history of abdominal radiation for cancer, certain hereditary syndromes, or family history of colorectal cancer or certain polyps, you may need to be screened earlier or more often.
+If you have additional risk factors, like inflammatory bowel disease (IBD), polyps, a history of abdominal radiation for cancer, certain hereditary syndromes, or a family history of colorectal cancer or certain polyps, you may need to be screened earlier or more often.

-According to Hsieh, how to check for colon cancer doesn’t necessarily mean you have to undergo a colonoscopy, which generally requires sedation; stool-based tests are also available.
+According to Dr. Hsieh, how to check for colon cancer doesn’t necessarily mean you have to undergo a colonoscopy, which generally requires sedation; stool-based tests are also available.
 She points out that each option offers benefits and recommends talking to your doctor about which screening may be right for you.

 “I think it’s really important that people know their options, because those who are put off by a colonoscopy might otherwise be convinced to do the stool test.”